-As of March 31, 2012, VTB24 serviced approximately 2,200 high net worth retail customers.
-The average deposit amount for this type of client is RUB 78 million in VTB24.
+As of June 30, 2012, VTB24 serviced 2,400 high net worth retail customers.
+The average deposit amount for this type of client is RUB 81 million in VTB24.
 VTB24's private banking franchise was one of the key growth drivers during the first three months of 2012.
 VTB24's key product is the prime package, which offers a full range of services to VIP customers.
 In November 2010 and then in December 2011, VTB24 private banking was recognised as the best Russian bank providing private banking and large-scale capital management services by the Spear's Russia wealth management awards.

 The Bank of Moscow provides a combination of banking products and large scale asset management, brokerage and basic concierge services offered by a designated private relationship manager.
-As of March 31, 2012, the Bank of Moscow serviced approximately 1,700 high net worth retail customers through its private banking.